OfficeDev/Project-Accelerator/README.md

 | `Project for the web Accelerator <version>.zip` | The Project for the web Accelerator |
 | `Project for the web template.pbit`                  | Power BI template for use with the Accelerator |

 _NOTE: The program management and business case scenarios are impacted by a critical bug in Project for the web.
-Until that bug is fixed, projects cannot be parented to programs and projects cannot be given business cases.
+Until that bug is fixed, existing projects cannot be parented to programs and existing projects cannot be given business cases.
 We are working on a fix that will be available soon._

 ## Deploying the solution